 The Main Stages of Software Design

 Wireframes, mockups, and prototypes are created in sequence within one project.
-The first thing you should be aware of is that these three concepts take place on different stages of design process.
+The first thing you should be aware of is that these three concepts take place at different stages of the design process.
 That’s why you can’t start with a mature prototype or end up with a wireframe.

 Here’s a simple scheme for your understanding:

-When it comes to specific tools and skills, we deal with other three stages.
-Let’s see how they look like and reveal their main differences.
+When it comes to specific tools and skills, we deal with the other three stages.
+Let’s see what they look like and reveal their main differences.

 Let’s say that a website wireframe is a sketch organized in a better way.
 Designing a wireframe, special colors and fonts are not required.
 What we need in the end is the placement of each element on the page.
 Imagine that you deal with well-known geometrical figures to demonstrate the basics of the website.
 At this point, our attention is focused more on the functional side of the product than on its visual representation.